-- Once accepted into the program, students are registered through the SIS Office of International Program Development for up to 9 AU-Javeriana exchange credits (SIS-770).
+Once accepted into the program, students are registered through the SIS Office of International Programs for up to 9 AU-Javeriana exchange credits (SIS-770).
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.

 Tuition and Fees

 Students pay regular tuition, emergency international health insurance, and technology fees to AU.
 Students do not pay the student activity fee, sports center fee, or SIS fee while studying at Javeriana.
 Students are billed directly by Javeriana for their student ID, official transcript, and other student fees if applicable.

 Students are responsible for any incidental costs (such as library fines and lab fees) incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.